INCANTO @ RWS : Blogger's Special review

 Backstage tour

-A backstage tour was conducted prior to the show as part of the blogger's special event.
-We took a peek into the making of INCANTO
+A backstage tour was conducted before the show as part of the blogger's special event.
+We took a peek into the making of INCANTO.

 The Stage

-We were introduced to this massive one level 1600 seater theatre.
-Most seats provide unblock view of the stage.
-We recommend Rows H upwards as the sound and smoke from pyrotechnics can be quite loud and distracting nearer to the stage.
+We were introduced to this massive level 1600 seater theatre.
+Most seats provide an unblocked view of the stage.
+However, we recommend Rows H upwards as the sound and smoke from pyrotechnics can be pretty loud and distracting nearer to the stage.

 Stage @ Incanto

-The stage is 3 storey high.
-We discovered that there is a hidden lift at the platform that brings performers 4 levels down the stage.
-We were treated to a sneak preview of the hoops acts.
-Some of us even managed to audition for the act during the preview.
-The performers glided their way through the hoops that is will take a really fast camera to capture their movement.
-Too bad ours was not fast enough and most of them turn out to be a blur.
+The stage is 3 storeys high.
+We discovered a hidden lift at the platform that brings performers 4 levels down the stage.
+So we were treated to a sneak preview of the hoops acts.
+Some of us even managed to audition for the show during the preview.
+The performers glided through the hoops, which took a high-speed camera to capture their movement.
+Unfortunately, we needed to be faster; most of them were blurry.

 Hoops act previewed

-Perhaps a video would be better to explain the skills of the performers
+A video would be better to explain the skills of the performers.

 We had a group photo with the hoopers during the act.

 I managed to sit on the dragon's chair during the stage tour.
-I was eagerly awaiting to learn abit more about the magic of INCANTO.
-The cast remain tight lipped and the secret is still safe with the sorcerer.
+I was eagerly awaiting to learn a bit more about the magic of INCANTO.
+However, the cast remains tight-lipped, and the secret is still safe with the sorcerer.

 Throne of Dragons